w3c/verifiable-credentials/_minutes/2023-04-25-vcwg-special.md

 ---

-# Verifiable Credentials Working Group Special Topic Call on open reserved properties — Minutes
+# Verifiable Credentials Working Group Special Topic Call on relationship b/w the VCDM, context, and the vocabulary document — Minutes
 {: .no_toc}